GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/xhr/index.md

 ### What about XMLHttpRequest?

 The `XMLHttpRequest()` (XHR) API is supported for backwards compatability, but new work should favor the use of `fetch()` wherever possible.
 The `fetch()` API allows you to make network requests similar to XMLHttpRequest, but has the additional benefit of performing asynchronously via promises.
-In Manifest V3, calling XHR will trigger the service-worker's fetch handler.
+In Manifest V3, calling `XMLHttpRequest()` will trigger the service worker's fetch handler.